msgpo/TBCK/Readme.md

 ## Project Overview

+Mozilla Thunderbird: _60.0 Beta 7_

 Please remember to backup your original prefs.js file before you add the modified user.js file into your profile folder!

 This repository contains a list of about:config settings that I have changed for both preferential reasons, and also privacy and security reasons.

 I do not add comments to each line, this is pointless, you simply can google it yourself or try it yourself and see what happens, takes 2 seconds.
 Several toggles also getting removed over the time due the nature of software development and improvements.

 ### Windows & Linux

 The user.js files are  usually identical.
 The only difference is that the windows version has Windows friendly carriage returns which you need to change yourself if you like to use the configuration on your Linux OS.

-### General
+### Configuration usage

 In Thunderbird, you can get into the `about:config` Window by going to `Edit -> Preferences`, then select the `Advanced` panel, and then select the